Covid-19 March 2021

 An updated note to all of our supporters in this difficult time: We hope that you continue to stay safe and well.

-Alex will still be working from home in the main though able to access the office.
+Our administrator Alex is dividing her time working from home as well as in the office.
 Please use the email@example.com email if you want to get in touch.
 The Trust phone will be with Alex too and Facebook is another way of keeping in touch (@east trust).

 Do keep dropping in to see what we are up to.
-The next newsletter will be out in March 2021.
+The next newsletter will be out at the end of March 2021.
 If you wish to receive our e-newsletter please sign up HERE.

 Please do consider donating your empty ink cartridges which many of you will be going through rather more than usual.

 The way this scheme works has changed!
 Please note that after the end of 2020, Recycle for Charity will no longer accept the pre paid envelopes.
 Instead, you can arrange for a pre paid label directly with the company – you can still select the East Anglian Traditional Music Trust as your chosen charity and instead of £1 per cartridge, we can get as much as £2 so we urge you to continue using this scheme.
 There is a minimum number of cartridges you can send in order to qualify for a free postage label though this generally equates to 2-3 cartridges.
 Alternatively, if you are local, please feel free to leave your empty cartridges for us via the Museum of East Anglian Life (but not during Lockdowns).
 Every little helps – both the Trust and the environment.
 For more information about this scheme, please see https://www.recycle4charity.co.uk/.

 FRIENDS MEMBERSHIP SCHEME

 Now is also a good time to join the Friends scheme if you are not already a member and would like to help in these difficult times.

 INSTRUMENT HIRE/BOOK SALES